Component: Performance Report

 - A response time threshold for each transaction type

-- Operation time duration in a day
+- The operation time duration in a day

 Features